thoughtspot/rest-api-sdk/sdks/typescript/docs/ThoughtSpotRestApi.md

 const apiInstance = new ThoughtSpotRestApi(configuration);

 apiInstance.deleteVariable(
-  // string | Unique id or name of the variable "identifier_example"
+  // string | Unique id, name, or object id of the variable "identifier_example"
 ).then((data:any) => {
   console.log('API called successfully.
 Returned data: ' + data);